figma-plus/figma-plus/README.md

 This repo contains the main code that gets injected by the [desktop installer](https://github.com/figma-plus/installer) and the [Chrome extension](https://github.com/figma-plus/chrome-extension).

 Figma Plus is a community-driven project.
 We welcome contribution to our code from anyone who is interested in improving the Figma Plus platform.

+For any questions, feedback or ideas, please post on our [Spectrum community](https://spectrum.chat/figma-plus).